paulohfreire/paulohfreire/README.md

 <p>
     Hi!
 I'm Paulo.</br></br>
-     🌱 I'm a Front-end Developer, studying to become a Full-stack developer soon. </br>
+     🌱 I'm a Full-stack Developer. </br>
      :computer: From Natal/Brazil </br>
      🔭 Interested in working with Front end, and currently learning about ReactJS, NodeJS and Typescript.
     </br>